 Finally, Matt says that if you want to maximize what you can do day to day, becoming a physician is the way to go, especially for the more intricate subspecialties, particularly surgical subspecialties.

 [31:10] Matt’s Finals Words of Wisdom

-For those thinking about becoming an NP or PA or looking at medical school and questioning the path they’re on, Matt’s advice is to do a lot of shadowing experience to see what the different professions do day to day.
+For those thinking about switching from nurse practitioner to doctor, or looking at medical school in general and questioning the path they’re on, Matt’s advice is to do a lot of shadowing to see what the different professions do day to day.
+(Yes, even if you work side by side with physicians, you should still do shadowing.)
 Just see what’s out there and what’s available.